Plastic Waste and the Environment

 Since the Fall of 2021, every tributary we have assessed in the Kennebecasis Watershed has had agricultural plastic within it, as well as many other types of macroplastic.
 These findings indicate that a portion of agricultural plastics used in the Kennebecasis and surrounding area are not being disposed of properly.

 Our Waste Diversion Project Coordinator with the help of the RSC8 Waste Management Facility in Sussex has created a pilot project for the proper disposal of agricultural plastics.
-Starting on April 4th, 2022, farmers will be able to drop off their agricultural plastics at RSC8 free of charge on Mondays, until June 6th, 2022.
+The program began on April 4th, 2022; farmers are now able to drop off their agricultural plastics at RSC8 free of charge on Mondays, until February 27th, 2022.
 Through this project we hope to divert a significant amount of plastic from entering the environment as well as better understand disposal methods that may work to keep our watershed free of plastic waste in the future.

 Registration is required to utilize this program.